deluminators/Inoric/README.md

 nearby shops especially for students in a residential institution where on any usual day a large number of crowd is visible due to which it makes the spread of such diseases to increase rapidly and making the trace of the contact very difficult because of such large gatherings altogether with an uncertain chaos.
-Thus, we present a user-friendly feature riched mobile application called Fedole which aims at providing solutions for carrying out all the functions in a usual institute with increased chances of maintaining specific norms of social distancing and hygiene.
+Thus, we present a user-friendly feature riched mobile application called Inoric which aims at providing solutions for carrying out all the functions in a usual institute with increased chances of maintaining specific norms of social distancing and hygiene.